catamphetamine/easy-react-form/README.md

 ## Contributing and Feature requests

 I made this little library because I liked (and almost reinvented myself) the idea of [`redux-form`](https://github.com/erikras/redux-form) but still found `redux-form` to be somewhat bloated with numerous features.
 I aimed for simplicity and designed this library to have the minimal sane set of features.
 The result is just four javascript files.
-If you're looking for all the features of `redux-form` then go with `redux-form` with no doubt.
+If you're looking for all the features of `redux-form` then go with `redux-form`.

 <!-- ## Contributing